ScriptServants/AeroRL-Aerodynamic-Reinforcement-Learning-/README.md

 4. **Run the AirSim Environment and Python Code**

-   In one terminal run run <span style="color:red;">runEnv.sh</span> to start the AirSim environment.
+   In one terminal run run runEnv.sh to start the AirSim environment.
          ./runEnv.sh
-   In another terminal <span style="color:red;">runPython.sh</span> to run the Python code for the RL agent
+   In another terminal unPython.sh to run the Python code for the RL agent
          ./runPython.sh